i-on-project/teams/docs/api/api_sketch.md

     - Organization list that the teacher is apart of (sorted by name or added)
     - Classroom list that the teacher is apart of (sorted by name or added)
   - Links
-    - Individual classroom
+    - List of classroom
-    - Individual team
+    - List of team
     - Logout
   - Actions
     - Create a new organization